-Are Auto Parts Chains Staging a Recovery in Retail DIY Sales?
-(Updated 5/26)
+Auto Parts Chains Staging a Recovery in Retail DIY Revenue

 M Science tracks credit card transaction data through major retailers including the major auto parts chains.
 M Science is a subsidiary of Jefferies Financial Group and is a “sister” company to our friends at the Jefferies Automotive Aftermarket Investment Banking team.

 Hedges & Company graphed retail data from M Science starting the week of March 1.
 This is before widespread coronavirus shutdowns were in place.
-The data shows March and the first week of April had a dramatic reduction in weekly sales volume.
+The data shows March and the first week of April had a dramatic reduction in weekly revenue.

-O’Reilly Automotive leading the way: retail sales and DIY sales
+O’Reilly Automotive leading the way: retail sales and DIY revenue

-O’Reilly Auto Parts (NASDAQ: ORLY) is leading the other auto parts chains so far.
-They’re showing back-to-back weeks with a strong 22% increase in weekly sales compared to the week of March 1.
-(April 26-May 2 was revised down from 23%.)
-O’Reilly Automotive also seemed to recover faster than the others, too, with a 12% increase in the week of April 12-18.
-(O’Reilly is the dark purple line in the graph above.)
+(Revised July 31) O’Reilly Auto Parts (NASDAQ: ORLY) was leading the other auto parts chains through the first week of May.
+They had back-to-back weeks, April 26-May 2 and May 3-9, with strong 23% and 22% revenue increases respectively.
+June 28-July 4 was also strong with a 22% increase.
+O’Reilly Automotive also recovered faster than the others, too, with a 12% increase in the week of April 12-18.
+(O’Reilly is the purple line in the graph above.)

-O’Reilly Auto Parts has not said if their recent surge is due to strong DIY sales, or strong DIFM sales from the service repair industry.
+O’Reilly Auto Parts has not said if their recent surge is due to strong DIY revenue, or strong DIFM revenue from the service repair industry.
 However, our friends at Edgewater Research point out that credit card data doesn’t measure DIFM transactions.
-According to Edgewater any recent surge in sales is measuring DIY sales, not DIFM sales.
+According to Edgewater any recent surge in revenue is measuring DIY revenue, not DIFM sales.

 O’Reilly Automotive is interesting because historically they’re stronger than AutoZone and Advance Auto in the DIFM market.
 O’Reilly market share of DIFM is strong because they sell to a lot of smaller independent shops.
 Their strength in DIFM historically has been from better parts coverage and delivery frequency with their stores.
 We’ll know more when O’Reilly Auto Parts earnings are released.